 Only about 20% of the cholesterol in your bloodstream comes from the food you eat.
 Your body makes the rest.

-But to fully explain cholesterol, you need to realize that it's also vital to your health and well-being.
+To fully explain cholesterol, you need to realize that it's also vital to your health and well-being.
 Although we measure cholesterol production in the blood, it's found in every cell in the body.
 The Harvard Special Health Report Managing Your Cholesterol explains cholesterol as a waxy, whitish-yellow fat and a crucial building block in cell membranes.
-It's also used to make vitamin D, hormones (including testosterone and estrogen), and fat-dissolving bile acids.
+Cholesterol also is needed to make vitamin D, hormones (including testosterone and estrogen), and fat-dissolving bile acids.
 In fact, cholesterol production is so important that your liver and intestines make about 80% of the cholesterol you need to stay healthy.
 Only about 20% comes from the foods you eat.
 (See illustration.)

 Since cholesterol is a fat, it can't travel alone in the bloodstream.
 It would end up as useless globs (imagine bacon fat floating in a pot of water).
 To get around this problem, the body packages cholesterol and other lipids into minuscule protein-covered particles that mix easily with blood.
 These tiny particles, called lipoproteins (lipid plus protein), move cholesterol and other fats throughout the body.

 Cholesterol and other lipids circulate in the bloodstream in several different forms.
 Of these, the one that gets the most attention is low-density lipoprotein— better known as LDL, or "bad" cholesterol.
 But lipoproteins come in a range of shapes and sizes, and each type has its own tasks.
 They also morph from one form into another.
 These are the five main types:

 - Chylomicrons are very large particles that mainly carry triglycerides (fatty acids from your food).
 They are made in the digestive system and so are influenced by what you eat.